Chapter 101 — Continuing Care Retirement Communities

 (2) A resident has the right to review a provider’s disclosure statements.

-(3) A provider may not discriminate or impose any requirement or restriction based on sex, marital status, race, color, sexual orientation or national origin of a resident, a prospective resident or a resident’s visitor.
+(3) A provider may not discriminate or impose any requirement or restriction based on sex, marital status, race, color, sexual orientation, gender identity or national origin of a resident, a prospective resident or a resident’s visitor.

 (4) A provider shall make reasonable accommodations to ensure that services are accessible to residents who have disabilities.

 (5) A provider shall treat each resident with respect and dignity at all times, and ensure privacy for each resident during rehabilitation or treatment and when receiving personal care services.

 (6) A resident has the right to associate and communicate privately with persons of the resident’s choice and to send and receive mail that is not opened by the provider.